Body Fat Percentage Calculator

 No. They are very different.

-It is possible for two individuals to be the same weight and height but to have different levels of fat and muscle tissue.
+Two individuals can be of the same weight and height but have different levels of fat and muscle tissue.

 Counting macros is a superior method of losing fat (compared to traditional restrictive diets).
 Tracking body fat percentage is the normal way of measuring progress with a macros-based diet.

-- Most macro dieters are aiming to decrease their fat mass and increase their muscle mass.
+2. Most macro dieters aim to decrease their fat mass and increase their muscle mass.
 Tracking BF% change is a great way of tracking progress.

 Portable electronic body fat devices are popular but can be inconsistent and inaccurate.

-In fact, don’t even bother using scales with BF% built-in.
+Don’t even bother using scales with Body Fat % built-in.

-Having some body fat is healthy and the body needs fat tissue to regulate hormone production and body temperature.
+Some body fat is healthy, and you need fat tissue to regulate hormone production and body temperature.

 How to calculate lean body mass and fat mass